 Fancy being on the Committee?
 Let us know!

-George Hornby has lived on the Southwark side of Herne Hill since 2011.
+George has lived on the Southwark side of Herne Hill since 2011.
 He became secretary to the Forum in 2017 and has a background in law, finance and business.
 As a wheelchair user, he is a fan of smooth, clear pavements and gentle ramps.

-Mary Burguieres has lived in Herne Hill, Southwark since 2001.
+Mary has lived in Herne Hill, Southwark since 2001.
 She joined the Herne Hill Neighbourhood Plan Working Group in February 2015, and the Herne Hill Forum Committee in January 2016.
 Mary is interested in helping to foster an inclusive community through the Forum’s activities and engagement, particularly ones in which children and young people are able to thrive.
 She is also a committee member of the Friends of the Charter School.

-Jim Davidson went to Rosendale Infants & Juniors and opened Brockwell Art Services in 1979.
+Jim went to Rosendale Infants & Juniors and opened Brockwell Art Services in 1979.
 He worked on the Herne Hill Project Board to deliver Station Square and wants to see family run businesses continue to employ local people in a spirit of communal endeavour.

-Sian Fogden first moved to Herne Hill (Lambeth) in 2011, and, following a 4-year stint living in southern California, returned home in 2015.
+Sian first moved to Herne Hill (Lambeth) in 2011, and, following a 4-year stint living in southern California, returned home in 2015.
 She joined the Herne Hill Forum in summer 2016 because she loves the area and wants to contribute to the community.
 She was involved in the Neighbourhood Plan.

 Robert has lived in Herne Hill since 1944, and in the same house since 1948.
 He is a life member of the Herne Hill Society and of the Friends of Brockwell Park.
 He was present at the foundation of the Herne Hill Forum, and has attended meetings ever since.
 At a Forum meeting in 2002, he wrote the resolution that initiated the review of the road junction at Herne Hill.
 He maintains the two council noticeboards in Herne Hill.
 He delivers illustrated lectures on the village, the buildings and the people of Herne Hill, and his enthusiasm for Herne Hill is undimmed by time.

-Hazel Watson has been a Herne Hill resident (Lambeth) for over 50 years.
+Hazel has been a Herne Hill resident (Lambeth) for over 50 years.
 She is particularly interested in the development of parks and community areas for the residents.

 Jasia started work as the Forum Project Manager in January 2019, having spent a large part of the previous twenty years in front of a computer making websites.
 She enjoys working with local communities to deliver fun projects that bring people together.
-She is often to be found in Station Square talking to traders or planting flowers.